-Librarians in the Local and Family History department of the Central Library recently curated a small display of books and other stock showcasing the rich tradition of radical politics in 19th-century Leeds.
-That display has now come to an end, but we reproduce below the exhibition’s descriptive text cards, along with some sample images of the relevant stock.
-Please contact either the Local and Family History or Information and Research departments to access any of the books mentioned below.
+Earlier in 2019 Librarians in the Local and Family History department of the Central Library curated a small display of books and other stock showcasing the rich tradition of radical politics in 19th-century Leeds.
+Reproduced below are the exhibition’s descriptive text cards, along with some sample images of the relevant stock.
+Please contact the Local and Family History department to access any of the books mentioned below.
 You can also browse a more wide-ranging guide to our collections exploring 19th-century Leeds politics.
-Finally, a very informative article about the events at Peterloo, in the August edition of History Today is available to read in the aforementioned Information and Research department.
+Finally, a very informative article about the events at Peterloo, in the August 2019 edition of History Today is available to read in the Local and Family History department.

 Leeds Radicalism to 1832

 Leeds was second only to Manchester as a hot-bed of early 19th-century political radicalism.
 In his autobiography, James Watson records attending a meeting of Radical Reformers at Union Court off Briggate in the Autumn of 1818.

 A contemporary newspaper article from the Leeds Mercury shows the strength and depth of feeling in the town, as 30,000 people attended a demonstration in support of the victims at Peterloo.
 Speaking at that march was Isabella Blackburn, who delivered an inspiring ‘Address of the Female Reformers of Leeds to Their Townsmen’.